SuleimanFarah/sunpy/GSoC-2016-itachi_uchiha.md

 4. **Miscellaneous**

-  1. Test the database module again to ensure that all functionalities such as tag, star, undo etc. work fine after integrating Fido.
+  1. Test the database module again to ensure that all functionalities such as `tag`, `star`, `undo` etc. work fine after integrating Fido.
   2. Make the database module pass quantified code checks (optional)

 **Note :** Documentation and writing tests will be done simultaneously along with each subpart.
 So, completion of each subpart will involve writing code for implementation, writing tests for that feature, and documenting that feature.